-Robert Conrad, star of “The Wild, Wild West,” dies at 84
+Robert Conrad, star of “The Wild Wild West,” dies at 84

 Conrad played Pappy Boyington, so nicknamed because he often rescued his pilots from severe punishment.
 Bringing his customary intensity to the role, he even learned to fly.

-The CBS series was enjoyed by male viewers but not so much by women and it was dropped after its first season.
+The NBC series was enjoyed by male viewers but not so much by women and it was dropped after its first season.
 It was revived in December 1977 as “Black Sheep Squadron,” after the network’s new shows failed to find audiences.
 It continued on for another season.

 Conrad, meanwhile, interspersed his long, successful TV career with numerous roles in films.
 After a couple of small parts, his TV fame elevated him to stardom, starting in 1966 with “Young Dillinger,” in which he played Pretty Boy Floyd.
 Other films included “Murph the Surf,” “The Bandits” (which he also directed), “The Lady in Red” (this time as John Dillinger) and “Wrong Is Right.”

-Note: This story has been updated to remove a comma from “The Wild Wild West” and correct that the show ran until 1969, not 1970.
-It also corrects that NBC ran the “Baa Baa Black Sheep” series, not CBS.